luxcem/luxcem.github.io/_posts/2018-07-20-Request-User-in-Django-Rest-Framework.md

 ---
 layout: post
-title: How to make sure to use request.user in serializers
+title: How to make sure to use request.user in django serializers
+tags: python django
 ---

 Often we want to make sure that a serializer will use the current